 Our club was founded in 1987 by Andy Allwood at Darwen Leisure Centre.
 It's now known as “Tower Shukokai” to reflect its long association with the area.
 Training is regular every week, and we also attend courses and tournaments around the country and abroad.

-The Instructors: Chief Instructor Andy Allwoodstarted karate in 1983, but despite the years of training he still considers himself a student of the art and is always trying to make improvements.
+Chief Instructor Andy Allwoodstarted karate in 1983, but despite the years of training he still considers himself a student of the art and is always trying to make improvements.

 He has also had many years in the security business where he has acquired a good working knowledge of practical self-defence techniques.